murtaza-nasir/speakr/docs/troubleshooting.md

 ### Chinese Transcription Issues

 For [Chinese language transcription](features.md#language-support), model selection is critical.
 See the [FAQ on language support](faq.md#can-speakr-transcribe-languages-other-than-english) for more details.

-The large-v3 model works best with Chinese content.
-Smaller models like distil-large-v3 may not output Chinese characters correctly even when the language is set to "zh".
-If you're getting romanized output instead of Chinese characters, upgrade to the large-v3 model.
+**Important**: Distil models (like distil-large-v3) do not support Chinese transcription properly.
+Even when you set the language to "zh", these models may recognize Chinese audio as English and produce incorrect output.
+Always use the full large-v3 model or similar non-distilled models for Chinese content.
+If you're getting English transcription for Chinese audio or romanized output instead of Chinese characters, switch from a distil model to large-v3.

 ### Summary Language Doesn't Match Preference